 All you need is to mix in that leftover stuffing with eggs and chicken stock and voila, you’ll have created a wonderful batter!
 Brilliant idea, am I right?

-Here’s a tip to make all your leftover items disappear faster: serve the waffles

-	with leftover cranberry sauce and gravy.
+Here’s a tip to make all your leftover items disappear faster: serve the waffles with leftover cranberry sauce and gravy.

 Looking for a cozy and comforting soup to chase the chill away?
-Look no further
+Look no further.

-	than this leftover turkey soup.

-	Granny Smith apples and cranberry sauce join forces to create the perfect fall
+Granny Smith apples and cranberry sauce join forces to create the perfect fall dessert.

-	dessert.
 This cranberry and apple crisp is what autumn dreams are made of.

 In this dessert, expect a crumbly and buttery oat topping and a crisp and fruity apple-cranberry filling.

 Served with vanilla ice cream on top, this dessert is guaranteed to disappear in a snap.

 Need something a little lighter after that heavy meal?
 This turkey cobb salad is very kind to your waistline.